cosc2336-ds-alg/assg00/README.md

 together the code, there is an implementation that can be called to compute the `isPrime()` function results.

 So lets add in the implementation.
-In the `assg00-functions.cpp` file, add in the following stub implementation.
+In the `assg-functions.cpp` file, add in the following stub implementation.

 ```c++